 - Fully qualified therapist plus post-grad Diploma in Systemic/Psychodynamic Couple Counselling (2009).

-- Accredited member of the British Association for Counselling & Psychotherapy.
+- Accredited member of the National Counselling Society

 - Studies LGBT couple counselling with gay & lesbian relationships & therapeutic approaches as a speciality.